 Mis-branded or adulterated.

-The U.S. House of Representatives is proposing changes in 2017 to food legislation, addressing concerns over mislabeling and adulterated products imported into the United States.
+The U.S. House of Representatives is proposing changes in 2017 to food legislation, addressing concerns over mislabeling and adulterated products into the United States.

-Recently we took part in a conversation with our friends Nycci & David Nellis of WTOP’s Foodie and the Beast on this issue.
+Recently we took part in a conversation with our friends Nycci & David Nellis of WTOP’s Foodie and the Beast on the issue.
 Here’s a taste of what we chatted on and what you need to know!